behu-kea/ITA24-2-sem/cs101/02-function-lambda.md

 ### Opgave 8 - level 3

-Write a dice function that [generates](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.random/-random/) and returns a random number between 1-6.
+Write a dice function that [generates](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.random/-random/) and returns a random number between 1-6

-- Write another function that uses the dice function to roll an amount of times decided by the user.
+- Write another function that uses the dice function to roll an amount of times decided by the user
   - The functions returns the dice rolls as a list
 - Write a function that takes the dice rolls as a parameter and returns the average
 - Write a function that takes the dice rolls as a paramater and returns the mean